padogrid/padogrid/padogrid-deployment/src/main/resources/geode/apps/padodesktop/README.md

 ## Installing PadoDesktop App

 PadoDesktop requires a Pado or PadoLite cluster.
-Pado and PadoLite can be installed by running the `install_padogrid` and `update_products` commands.
+Pado and PadoLite can be installed by running the `install_padogrid` and `update_padogrid` commands.

 ```bash
 # Pado